im-reef/blog-management-system/README.md

 ```

 ## Objective
-This is a blog management system that I created based on the task by Webby.
-This system allow users to register, log in securely, craete and manage posts with tags.
+This is a blog management system that I created based on the task given by Webby.
+This system allow users to register, log in securely, create and manage posts with tags.
 This is a backend system that utilizes graphQL API and NestJS framework that prioritize the use of OOP for scalable code.

 ## Tech Stack
 - Backend framework: NestJS (TypeScript)